*Currently available for iOS. Android beta to begin soon.

 To save your final panorama to your phone automatically, navigate to the Settings screen and click “MANAGE” under the PHOTO STORAGE section and select if you’d like to have Arsenal 2 automatically save all final panorama photos to your phone, Arsenal 2’s internal micro SD card slot or both.
 You can also have Arsenal 2 save the individual images used to create the panorama to your phone, Arsenal 2’s internal micro SD card slot, or both.

-Please note: we recommend checking your saving options prior to shooting to ensure your panorama photos are saved to the onboard Micro SD card slot and/or your phone, as the panorama photos that Arsenal 2 creates are only saved to the device in temp storage until you adjust your preferences in the settings menu.
+Please note: we recommend checking your saving options prior to shooting to ensure your panorama photos are saved to the onboard Micro SD card slot and/or your phone.
+By default, the panorama photos that Arsenal 2 creates are saved to the device in temp storage until you adjust your preferences in the settings menu.